 After the rise of pragmatism, we have to pay attention to the figure of Alfred North Whitehead.
-He is very well known for his contributions to geometry and, in collaboration with Russell, for his contributions to logic and to the problem of the logical foundation of mathematics (their opus magnum is Principia Mathematica, 3 vols.
+He is very well known for his contributions to geometry and, in collaboration with Russell, to logics and the problem of the logical foundation of mathematics (their opus magnum is Principia Mathematica, 3 vols.
 1910-13).
 In 1924, Whitehead moved from England to the University of Harvard.
 Among other things, he published there his seminal book Process and Reality.
 An Essay in Cosmology (1929).
-His processual approach had a great cultural impact in the United States, even in fields like theology.
+His processualist approach had a great cultural impact in the United States, even in fields like theology.
 Most of the concepts and problems of recent process philosophy are due to Whitehead.
-As well as in the classical antecedents of process philosophy, and as well as in the debates among Hegel, Fichte and Schelling, the approach of Whitehead is not epistemological but, again, strongly metaphysic.
+As well as in classical process philosophy, and as well as in the debates among Hegel, Fichte and Schelling, the approach of Whitehead is strongly metaphysic.

 Whitehead tries to understand the ultimate nature of reality.
 According to Whitehead, reality is process.
-There is nothing more substantial.
-Even at the deepest levels, reality is a combination of processes.
-Moreover, even at the deepest micro-physical levels, reality appears to be only a combination of processes.
+There is nothing substantial.
+Even at the deepest levels, reality is process.
+Moreover, even at the deepest micro-physical levels, reality appears to be only process.
 The crucial question never is "What it is made from?", but "How it behaves?".

 Another very relevant author of 20th century, also in the United States, embracing a process approach is Wilfrid Sellars.
 He was an analytical philosopher seriously worried about how to integrate the "manifest image" involved in our ordinary and intuitive ways of conceive the world, and ourselves in the world, with the "scientific image" coming from natural science and technology.
 This was also a pivotal issue for pragmatists, for Bergson, and for Whitehead.
 There is however a very important difference.
 Sellars assumes a process approach only in the special field of the philosophy of mind.
 Here, the hard problem is to understand the nature of qualitative experience.
-Physical objects having physical properties are very different in kind from subjects having perceptual experiences of color, sounds, etc., or experiences of feeling a severe pain.
+Physical objects having physical properties are very different in kind from things like to have perceptual experiences of color, sounds, etc., or from things like to feel a severe pain.
 According to Sellars, the only way to preserve the real, not merely fictional, existence of these last things is by postulating the reality of some primitive pure processes not constituted by physical objects having physical properties.
-Some crucial texts are Sellars (1963) and Sellars (1981).

-Sellars's postulation of "pure processes" of experience in that sense is analogous to Donald Davidson's more recent proposal concerning the need to include primitive, or basic, "events" in our ontological domains in order to give an adequate logical analysis of propositions describing actions.
+Sellars's postulation of pure processes in that sense is analogous to Donald Davidson's more recent proposal concerning the need to include primitive, or basic, events in our ontological domains in order to give an adequate logical analysis of propositions describing actions.
 Actions are events, and events are processes irreducible to objects having properties.
-The action to arise my arm, for instance, is not identical to my arm moving from some given position to another position.
-The action to arise my arm is an event.
+The action to arise our arm, for instance, is not identical to our arm moving from some given position to another position.
+The action to arise our arm is an event.
 It is an irreducible process.

 Many discussions in recent philosophy maintain close connections with the authors and issues we have mentioned.
-It is not possible to make reference to all of them here.
-But see (Vázquez and Liz, 2015).
+It is not possible to make reference to all of them here (but see, Vázquez and Liz, 2015).
 However, one thing is clear.
 Somehow, as Rescher indicated, process philosophy has become one of the most active and flourishing fields of the philosophy of our time.